 Next Steps

-- Financial advisors can be very helpful in navigating the financial implications of a move to a new city.
-SmartAsset’s financial advisor matching tool can pair you with as many as three fiduciary advisors in your area.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+• Financial advisors can be very helpful in navigating the financial implications of a move to a new city.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.
 While you’re at it, check out SmartAsset’s list of Pittsburgh’s top 10 financial advisor firms.

-- One of the first things you’ll want to do when you move to a new area is deposit your money with a new, possibly local, bank.
+• One of the first things you’ll want to do when you move to a new area is depositing your money with a new, possibly local, bank.
 Here are a few to begin with: Dollar Bank, The Bryn Mawr Trust Company, First Keystone Community Bank, Prudential Bank and First National Bank of Pennsylvania.

 Photo credit: ©iStock.com/HaizhanZheng, ©iStock.com/JamesHanlon